 Neighborhood residents and the CVCA presented community input requesting that a portion of 26th Street be closed to vehicle traffic.
 DoT and CVCA worked with contractors to determine a plan that would serve the needs and desires of the community.

-When reconstruction of the collapsed section completed this fall, DoT dropped off temporary concrete barriers to stop vehicles from entering the east half of 26th Street.
+When reconstruction of the collapsed section completed, DoT dropped off temporary concrete barriers to stop vehicles from entering the east half of 26th Street.
 Full access was maintained for pedestrians, strollers, bikes and wheelchairs.
-The west side of 26th St was re-opened to vehicles and additional head-in parking was installed, which mirrors the parking across Calvert St. This new parking arrangement had no net-impact on parking, and there are still plenty of places to park!
+The west side of 26th St was re-opened to vehicles and additional head-in parking was installed, which mirrors the parking across Calvert St. This new parking arrangement had no net-impact on parking, and there are still plenty of places to park.
 The south entrance to Hunter ally also reopened and can be accessed via the west.

-All of 26th St will remain DoT property.
+All of 26th St remains DoT property.
 The east section is designated a pedestrian throughway or plaza.
-At a July design charette, ~50 community members came together to develop a maintenance plan for the space, which can be adapted by “Friends of 26th St Green,” which will be formed in the coming months.
+At a July design charette, ~50 community members came together to develop a maintenance plan for the space.

 The maintenance plan required a formal organization to maintain the park.
 Thus was born Friends of 26th Street Corridor.